The Smallest Man Who Ever Lived: Music and lyrics

 "The Smallest Man Who Ever Lived" is four minutes and five seconds long, built on a time signature of 7/4 in the verses and chorus before switching to a 4/4 time signature in the bridge.
 Music journalists identified it as a breakup song and a provocative diss track addressed to an unnamed ex-lover.
-"The Smallest Man Who Ever Lived" is divided into two distinct parts; the first part is an understated sentimental ballad built around piano and blinking programming, and the second part is a provocative one-chord bridge that features a rock–inspired klang.
+"The Smallest Man Who Ever Lived" is divided into two distinct parts; the first part is an understated ballad built around piano and blinking programming, and the second part is a provocative one-chord bridge that features a rock–inspired klang.
 Swift audibly sighs several times during the song, sings in the bottom range of her alto in the verses, and her voice distorts upon entering the bridge.

 The lyrics describe a man in a "Jehovah's Witness suit", who shows the narrator off then ghosts her and attempts to buy drugs from her distant friend.
 She bombards the subject with a series of questions in the bridge: "Were you sent by someone who wanted me dead?/ Did you sleep with a gun underneath our bed?/ Were you writing a book?/ Were you a sleeper cell spy?/ In 50 years will all this be declassified and you'll confess why you did it?"
 The bridge employs several references to espionage, ultimately concluding that "it wasn't sexy once it wasn't forbidden".

 Several music journalists, along with some of Swift's fans, speculated that the song was written about the singer-songwriter Matty Healy, with whom Swift had a publicized romantic relationship in 2023.
 This was due to perceptions of his height, reported history of substance abuse, and a signature suit and tie he often donned during his performances.
 (Note: Attributed to Harper's Bazaars Joel Calfee, Glamour UKs Lian Brooks, Qs Will Harris, Capital's Tiasha Debray, The Observers Kitty Empire, The Hollywood Reporters Ryan Fish, Elles Lauren Puckett-Pope and Erica Gonzales, and Varietys William Earl and Chris Willman) Ludovic Hunter-Tilney of the Financial Times argued such speculation "miss[ed] the point" of Swift's work.
 Healy's aunt, Debbie Dedes, reportedly acknowledged that he was the subject of the song and "he will not be surprised" by it.